Elijer/moonbot/READMEs/Deployment.md

 Alright!
 The build succeeded this time.
 But it is followed by a lot of other errors, as soon as we tried to access the app I believe, from the Heroku Router.
 Maybe because we tried to access a path that doesn't exist, like an expected error?
 Let's add something to the root `/` get route to prevent this.

+Okay weird, now it's still saying that it can't find Django.

+Let me try adding a python buildpack manually.

+Alright!
+That worked.
+Now I'm getting a "disallowed hosts" message because, of course, heroku isn't an allowed host.
+So let me add that.

 ### Still to do
 Create a release branch and switch heroku deploys to release